-The role of the Parish Pastoral Council is to be consultative and advisory (Can 536. §2) and members are encouraged to recognise and promote the dignity and baptismal responsibilities of fellow members and of all parishioners.
+The role of the Parish Pastoral Council is to be consultative and advisory (Can 536. §2) and members are encouraged to recognise and promote the participation of all their fellow parishioners, in keeping with their responsibility as Baptised Catholics.
 In this context members are encouraged to seek the view of other parishioners on important matters and the parish priest is strongly advised to give due consideration to the advice and recommendation of the Parish Pastoral Council.

 How each Pastoral Council functions is as important as anything it does.
 It is vital that time be given to prayer and that true listening and genuine dialogue take place at every meeting (Pope John Paul II At the dawn of the New Millennium 2001).
 Members are encouraged to express their views, to listen to each other and to respect the views of others.